Welcoming All.

 Faith Formation for All Ages

-Children 3 years old to 5th grade Children may join us in-person or virtually from home.
+Children 3 years old to 5th grade Our current children’s curiculum is Cokesbury Kids “Big Faith”.
+Children may join us in-person or virtually from home.
 If you are attending in person, the children will leave the 9:30 am worship service after the children’s message, and head to our classrooms – Rooms 103 and 104.
 If you prefer to join virtually, we will provide the information you need to join the class, along with the materials the in-person group is using.
 In person, at home, or hybrid, we are here for you.

 Compassion in Action